ElijahLuis/rbx-wallstick-current/README.md

 ## Testing

-1. Install development dependencies with `lune run lune/wally-install.luau`.
-2. Lint the project with `selene src tests`.
+1. Lint the project with `selene src tests`.
-3. Run the test runner using `lune/run-tests.luau`:
+2. Run the test runner using `lune/run-tests.luau` (this will install dependencies automatically):

 ```bash
 lune run lune/run-tests.luau